frederikvig/nyum/_recipes/baked-salmon.md

 ---

 > Bake for 12 minutes until salmon is opaque and flaky when pulled apart with a fork.
+Tip: 350 F for 18-20 minutes, lower and longer makes it softer inside while still nice a crispy texture outside.